yysun/apprun/README.md

 * Update — a set of functions to update the state
 * View — a function to display the state as HTML

-AppRun is different to Elm, or other Elm inspired frameworks and libraries that AppRun uses the [Event Pub-Sub](https://yysun.github.io/apprun/docs/#/?id=event-pubsubs) and has an event cycle like below:
+AppRun applications have the event cycle like below to drive the architecture:

 ```
 Web events => AppRun Events => Update => State => View => HTML